 Just as glowing reviews can influence purchasing decisions, so too can negative reviews.
 Unflattering reviews on Google or other third-party review sites can have a damaging effect not only on your online reputation but also on potential revenue streams.
 Consider the following:

-- As many as 22% of customers can be lost when just one negative review is posted to Yelp or Google.
+- As many as 22% of customers can be lost when just one negative review is posted to Trustpilot or Google.

 - Lost consumers jump to nearly 60% when three or more unfavorable reviews are posted online.

 - Only 13% of consumers will consider visiting a business with one-star or two-star ratings on the platform.

 - 94% of consumers indicate that a bad review has convinced them to avoid specific businesses, potentially pushing consumer traffic to your competitors.

 The important takeaway from these statistics is this: customers read reviews to learn useful information before making purchasing decisions, and what those reviews say can make or break your company.
 When you add in the potential threat of a review scam or extortion scheme, the prospect of negative reviews can have a chilling effect on your business’s future.

 In the New York Times article published in July 2022, the author indicates that because review extortion for restaurants and hotels is relatively new, it is hard to pinpoint the economic costs associated with the scam.